anavarro9731/soap/src/readme.md

 integration with Auth0.
 It is not enabled by default and is optional.
 To enable this follow these steps:

 1. Create auth0 account (free level is fine)
+   1. Change the universal login to the new style from the dashboard main nav, here you can set your company logo and configure any other specifics that will apply to all services
+   1. Enable MFA again from the left-nav if desired
 1. Create 3 tenant(s) in that account
    1. yourorganisation-dev
    1. yourorganisation-vnext